binghe/fm-plugin-tools/README.md

 plugin headers from latest SDK headers should also work for old versions of FileMaker Pro and FileMaker Pro Advanced.)

+NOTE: SDK Headers before 18 may not work, 19 is confirmed working, future versions may or may not.

 ### Further processing of SDK Headers

 Please do this on the same platform when you are building your FMP plugins: